Business Management and Strategy

 - Budgeting and cash flow projections: what a budget is and why it’s so important

 - Audits and auditors: purpose of an audit and who does them

 - Fraud and ethics: how to recognize and prevent fraud and sustain ethical practices

-This course is appropriate for anyone who seeks a more solid foundation in accounting principles as they relate to business operations.
-Human resources professionals, managers, and others who are involved in financial decision-making in their organizations will find this course particularly beneficial.
-The content of this course will be applicable to both for-profit and non-profit entities
+This class is appropriate for anyone who seeks a more solid foundation in accounting principles as they relate to business operations.
+Human resources professionals, managers, and others who are involved in financial decision-making in their organizations will find this class particularly beneficial.
+The content of this class will be applicable to both for-profit and non-profit entities.

-Paul R. Harrison, CPA, CFP®, Principal of Paul R. Harrison, CPA, P.C. and an Assistant Teaching Professor at the University of Denver, School of Accountancy
+Paul R. Harrison, CPA, CFP®, Principal of Paul R. Harrison, CPA, P.C. and Metropolitan State University of Denver